Mediterranean Roasted Vegetable Galette is elegant yet fuss-free and the perfectly delicious way to enjoy a summer vegetable bounty!

 I’d love to hear your tips on how to manage these critters.
 I keep trying to talk my husband into installing an electric fence, but he’s too nice of a guy to do that so I guess we will battle on!

 This Mediterranean Roasted Vegetable Galette is a lovely way to enjoy some future garden abundance…..
 If the wildlife around you will allow it!

 Different from a quiche or tart, a galette does not require a custard filling or any special pans.
 It’s simply a rustic, versatile free form tart that can be filled with almost anything.
 This version has eggplant, zucchini, red bell peppers and tomatoes.

-When they are done, tilt the baking sheet slightly so excess oil and moisture drain away.
+- When the vegetables are done, tilt the baking sheet slightly so excess oil and moisture drain away.
 I prop one end of the baking sheet on a folded kitchen towel or two.
-After a few minutes, gently toss the vegetables with garlic and basil.
-Season to taste with salt and black pepper then place in the crust.
-(I don’t season before roasting as the eggplant was salted and don’t want to oversalt.)

 - 1 small eggplant (just under 1 pound), cubed

 - 2 medium Roma tomatoes, cut into 1-inch pieces

 - 2 small zucchini (total 12 ounces), cut into ½-inch cubes

 - 1 medium red bell pepper, seeded and cut into 1-inch pieces